 Travis graduated from Crystal River High School in 2013.
 He started playing with North Florida Storm in 2009, where he played every summer until his graduation.
 Currently attending Edward Waters College, he is on Coach Shane Waller's pitching staff.
 Travis earned GCAC All Conference Pitcher honors during his sophomore year in 2015 as well as GCAC Pitcher of the Week twice in 2016.

 George played baseball and graduated from Paul VI High School in New Jersey in 2010.
 He then went on to attend Jacksonville University from 2010-2014.
 He was later employed by the Florida Times Union covering High School sports.
-He would later become an Assistant coach for Orange Park High School.
-He is currently an Assistant coach at Terry Parker High School.
+He would later become an Assistant coach for Orange Park High School and Terry Parker High School.

 Bacone College Head Coach

-Michael played 2 years at Bacone College in Muskogee, OK where he is now the Head Coach entering his 3rd year.
+Michael played 2 years at Bacone College in Muskogee, OK where he is now in his 4th year of being the Head Coach.
 Upon obtaining his Associates Degree, Michael attended and played for Northeastern St University where he was part of a conference winning team.
 Was a high school assistant coach for 9 years and a high school Head Coach for 2 years prior to Bacone College.
 Lead his HS team to a state tournament appearance in 2012.
 Michael is happily married to wife Brandi and has 4 children (Deanna, Michael, Albany, & Simeon).